 2. Where do you buy your fabric from?

 I buy fabrics from all over the world (which makes me sound well-travelled, but disappointingly this is all done from my laptop, as I have to quell the urge to plan entire family holidays around where might have the best fabricy goodness).
-However, if you are based in England, then I have put together a list of excellent UK fabric suppliers that you might like...although your credit card may like it less.
+However, I'm actually based in England, so I've put together a list of excellent UK fabric suppliers that you might like if you live here too...although your credit card may like it less.
 You can also click through to any of my blog sponsor's shops in the right hand column.

 4. Can I advertise my shop on your blog?